pookjw/Kerberos_Algorithm_Swift/README.md

 These are combined on Token2.
 Now Client knows TGS Session Key from messageA.

 4. The TGS retrieves messageC and decrypts using TGS secret key and gets TGS session key.
-Using this key, the TGS decrypts messageD and compare client ID from C and D. If they match,'
+Using this key, the TGS decrypts messageD and compare client ID from C and D. If they match,

 - messageE : Client-to-server ticket (client ID, Server Session Key) encrypted using the Server secret key